60 Nasty Household Hazards Birds Shouldn’t Be Around

 I’ve personally sutured a dog in a garage (after 5 minutes of training by my vet 🙂

-I’ve yanked shards of glass out of more than one dogs paw and gotten many dogs and children bandaged over the years.
+I’ve yanked shards of glass out of more than one dog’s paw and gotten many dogs and children bandaged over the years.

 Sutures are easy to come by if your vet is a fellow musher but for the most part most dog, and I presume cat medical emergencies, can be treated with a human first aid kit.

 Removing a little fur left on the paw in the haste to get a wound bandaged, is something a dog will get over pretty quickly.
+Cutting off feathers is only a last resort.

-It’s also important to note that a bird first aid kit is really there to help either stabilize a bird in an emergency or be able to begin the healing process for minor injury.
+It’s also important to note that a bird first aid kit is really there to help either stabilize a bird in an emergency or be able to begin the healing process for a minor injury.

 As a rule of thumb, if you think for a second, that your bird needs veterinary care – it does!